New Yorkers are Working on Many Fronts

 - Diseases typical of warmer climates are appearing.

-Scientists and economists say that as the earth gets warmer, undesirable climate change effects will significantly outweigh apparent benefits, both in economic cost and in damage to our way of life.
+Scientists and economists say that as the earth gets warmer, undesirable climate change impacts will significantly outweigh apparent benefits, both in economic cost and in damage to our way of life.

-Today, New York faces energy and climate choices that can reduce the climate risk to future generations -- with new and powerful opportunities for economic development and diversification.
+New York has opportunities now to make energy and climate choices that will reduce our risk while opening powerful opportunities for economic development and diversification.

-- Conserve energy and increase energy efficiency in your home and workplace, and
+- Conserve energy and increase energy efficiency in your home, workplace or school.

-- Support programs and policies that reduce greenhouse gas emissions and adapt for unavoidable climate change.
+- Support programs and policies that reduce greenhouse gas emissions and promote climate resilience.

 More about Climate Change: